M-Juhasz/CreateReport_Template/README.md

-# PandasTraining
-Testing the Pandas Package with xlrd

-# Example "report generator":
+# Example / Teamplate for a "Report Generator":

-* reads first sheet of testdata file, currently includes (and possibly expects) 3 columns in plot
+* reads first sheet of testdata file as pandas dataframe, currently includes (and possibly expects) 3 columns in plot
 * uses report.html as template for pdf
 * outputs z_test_report_[timestamp].pdf
 * sends mail with attachment (mail details in config.py!)

 Instructions:
+* Install dependencies:
-* Install dependencies (e.g. pip install -r requirements.txt)
+	* python packages - see requirements.txt (or use pip install -r requirements.txt)
+	* download wkhtmltopdf
-* create config.py from config_template.py!
+* create config.py from config_template.py
 * run createreport.py

 ## No License